nimblemachines/muforth/README_OpenBSD.md

 doas chmod 660 /dev/ugenX.XX
 ```

 accordingly, depending on how motivated you are.
-This workaround is lame and stupid and is apt to
+Don't forget to chmod back to 600 when you're finished futzing about.
-give the OBSD devs fits in the unlikely event they take note, but it gets the job done.
-If you have oodles
+This workaround is lame and stupid and is apt to give the OBSD devs fits in the unlikely event they take note, but it gets
-of time and would like to bang together platform specific drivers for muforth to run on OpenBSD, be our guest,
+the job done.
+If you have oodles of time and would like to bang together platform specific drivers for muforth to run on OpenBSD,
-be our guest, put your morals to the test.
+be our guest, be our guest, put your morals to the test.